vindou/cs180-team-project/ReadMe.md

 retrieveUserData method which looks for a specific user object in the specific file (the file path is a field).

 #### Server Client Interaction
-##### ServerClass.java
+##### _SERVERCLASS.java
-Contains the key field private ServerSocket serverSocket, which is used to create Threads that call upon the run() method in the ClientHandler class.
-This class acts as the server, with the ClientHandler being the middleman between it and the Client.
+Connects to the client and establishes both a Conversation Database and a User Database to write messages to.
+Saves data after every User interaction by writing to the Database.
+Supports functionality to both create a new account, or login to an existing one.
+Allows User to add, block, and remove friends, and see their Friend list.
+Allows users to view their current conversations or create a new one; allows for the sending and deletion of messages.
+Allows users to search for other users.

-##### ClientHandler.java
+##### _CLIENTHANDLER.java
 Working in tandem with the ServerClass, the ClientHandler class does the computing, reading in client input and handling getting the correct output sent to the client in the ClientClass.
 Includes three key fields: userArray, userData, convos, of the ArrayList<User>, UserDatabase, ConversationDatabase classes.
-Main function "runs" the class, meaning that the singular method, known as handleClient, is perpetually running, which handles information sent from Client objects.
+Main function "runs" the class, meaning that the singular method is perpetually running, which handles information sent from Client objects.
+Uses if-else statements in order to send different request types depending on what the user wants.

-##### ClientClass.java
+##### _CLIENTCLASS.java
 Main method handles client requests to the server.
-Uses a case-switch statement in order to send different request types depending on what the user wants.
+Connects to the server, then instantiates new User Interface and Client Sender objects.

+#### _CLIENTSENDER.java
+This class is instantiated in _CLIENTCLASS.java.
+Used to directly associate actions performed by the User with modifications on the Server side.

+#### _USERINTERFACE.java
+The GUI component of our team's project.
+Features include a Login page, a "home" page in which the client can see which conversations they are currently a part of, a page where they can view their profile (including their list of friends and blocked users), and a search bar.
+Shows error messages when the User attempts to perform an illegal action, such as unfriending a User who is not on their friends list.